-Note: I am a proud Amazon affiliate and am happy to recommend their service and products to you.
+Note: I am a proud Amazon and Thrive Market affiliate and am happy to recommend their service and products to you.
 Please know that as an affiliate, I may receive a small commission on the products you purchase after clicking through my links.
 For more info, please see my disclosure policy here.

 When you make the switch to a gluten and dairy-free diet, one of the most obvious things that you’ll have to make changes to is your breakfast routine.

 It’s nice to have the convenience of a breakfast that involves just one step – adding some almond or coconut milk – before sitting down to eat.
 Plus, my kid loves cereal, so I do my best to keep options on hand that I can have too.

 If one flavor of cereal of one brand is gluten and dairy-free, it doesn’t mean that all the different flavors they offer don’t have gluten or dairy in them.
-Check ingredient lists for hidden sources of gluten and dairy to help you make an informed decision.
+Read ingredient lists for hidden sources of gluten and dairy to help you make an informed decision.

 If you’re looking for a few good gluten-free dairy-free cereals, here are some great ones to try:

 Cheerios are a quintessential kid food, so when I found out they were both gluten-free and dairy-free, I was pretty excited.
 There has been some controversy over Cheerios and pesticide use, so keep that in mind before purchasing.

 I have found some organic “Toasted Oats” at my local Kroger grocery store, and there are other gluten and dairy-free options similar to Cheerios out there, like Barbara’s Honest O’s.